Emoosh/Proxi/readme.md

 ## Installation

 1. Download the extension files or clone this repository
-2. Open Chrome and go to `chrome://extensions/`
+2. Open FireFox and go to `about:debugging#/runtime/this-firefox`
-3. Enable "Developer Mode" in the top-right corner
+3. Click "Load Temporary Add-on"
-4. Click "Load Unpacked" and select the folder containing the extension
+4. In the chosen folder select the manifest.json.
 5. The extension icon will appear in your browser toolbar

 ## How to Use